7und3dpy/enterprise-infrastructure-lab/docs/ip-plan.md

 # IP Plan

 ## Overview
-This document defines the IP addressing plan for the BinCorp Enterprise Infrastructure Lab.
+This document defines the IP addressing plan for the Samsung Enterprise Infrastructure Lab.
 The addressing model is designed to be simple, readable, and scalable enough for segmented enterprise-style lab deployment.

 ---